mogeb/ceph/doc/dev/bluestore.rst

 Possible future modes
 ---------------------

-* *F*: Fragment lextent space by writing small piece of data into a piecemeal blob (that collects random, noncontiguous bits of data we need to write).
+* *F*: Fragment extent space by writing small piece of data into a piecemeal blob (that collects random, noncontiguous bits of data we need to write).